Popular rums for the perfect start

 - Havana Club from the largest Caribbean island Cuba is suitable for mixing as well as for pure enjoyment.
 It is THE key ingredient in the famous Cuba Libre cocktail.
 Since December 2022, Cuba's "Maestros del Ron" - rum masters - have been recognised by UNESCO as an intangible world cultural heritage site.

-- Ron Centenario comes from the island of Costa Rica.
+- Ron Centenario comes from Costa Rica.
 It has a sweet, balanced flavour with distinct woody notes.
 The distillery offers a tasting set so that several bottlings from the same distillery can be tasted at the same time.

 - Santa Teresa from Venezuela is the ideal rum for rum cocktails.
 It is an uncomplicated molasses rum with maturation in American oak barrels.
 The same distillery also produces the full-bodied 1796 Solera for pure enjoyment.